 Another additional advantage of using risk profiles is that the results of research can be better generalized.
 This means that the results are applicable to a higher variety in patients, because a more diverse group of patients participated in the study.

 To further optimize drug research for ALS, in addition to the selection criteria, the researchers propose a flexible research design.
 This means that the framework of the study can be gradually adjusted.

 Normally, the duration of a study is determined in advance.
 Afterwards, the data is analyzed and the researchers see whether the medication had an effect or not.

 In this new, flexible design, there is no fixed duration for the study and the effects of the medication are already examined during the study.
 By analyzing the data during the study, researchers can react more quickly to the effects they see in the patients in response to the medication.
 This allows them to stop the study when it is necessary; as soon as they can show that the drug is working correctly or not.
 Both scenarios save a lot of time for patients; if the drug doesn’t work, patients can participate in other studies faster; if the drug does work, patients who were given the ‘fake’ medication (placebo) during the study can get the real medication faster.

 Advantages and disadvantages

-By using this flexible design, fewer subjects will be needed, the duration of the study will be shorter on average, subjects will generally be exposed to the placebo for less time, and costs will be lower.
+By using this flexible design, fewer participants will be needed, the duration of the study will be shorter on average, participants will generally be exposed to the placebo for less time, and costs will be lower.